ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 You can connect your Amazon VPC to remote networks and users using the following VPN connectivity options.

-- AWS Site-to-Site VPN: You can create an IPsec VPN connection between your VPC and your remote network.
+- **AWS Site-to-Site VPN**: You can create an IPsec VPN connection between your VPC and your remote network.
 On the AWS side of the Site-to-Site VPN connection, a virtual private gateway or transit gateway provides two VPN endpoints (tunnels) for automatic failover.
 You configure your customer gateway device on the remote side of the Site-to-Site VPN connection.
+- **AWS Client VPN**: This is a managed client-based VPN service that enables you to securely access your AWS resources or your on-premises network.
+With AWS Client VPN, you configure an endpoint to which your users can connect to establish a secure TLS VPN session.
+This enables clients to access resources in AWS or an on-premises from any location using an OpenVPN-based VPN client.
 -

 ![VPC](https://docs.aws.amazon.com/vpc/latest/peering/images/three-vpcs-peered-diagram.png)